rachitest/Biorec/readme.md

 ### Background

-The Conference Recommender App was developed to simplify the publishing lives of academics!
+The Conference Recommender App was developed to simplify the publishing lives of academics.

-In the present day there is a glut of conferences to submit and no user-friendly way of parsing which conferences would be most relevant.
-The goal of this conference recommender is to accept abstracts or resumes *(eventually!)* as input and to recommend relevant conferences series that would be a good avenues for publication on topics similar to the input.
+In the present day there is an astronomical amount of conferences to submit to and no user-friendly way of parsing which conferences would be most relevant for any given publication/poster/abstract.

+The goal of this conference recommender is to accept abstracts or resumes *(eventually)* as input and to recommend relevant conference series that would be good avenues for publications on topics similar to the input.

 ### Layout